 The temptation of the present moment is to use the word “or” or “but” in our conversations rather than the word “and.”
 We don’t need to pick “one thing” to explain the cause or to chart the path forward.
 We have the capacity to hold on to more than one conviction at the same time and not see beliefs as mutually exclusive.

 I am moved to see so many communities right now trying to take an “and” approach.
 Communities trying hard not to react to events with rage and defensiveness but with carefully chosen words and a bigger vision.
 Naming their sadness and grief, but not passing on their anger.
-One congregation I’ve been tracking in recent weeks is St. Timothy’s in Blaine, MN where following the gun violence at Annunciation Catholic School, they’ve taken up the pledge for peacemaking.
-There are many others.
+I continue to pay attention to the work of Rhonda Miska, Director of Communications at St. Timothy's Church in Blaine, MN and one of the leaders I interviewed for Waking up Goliath, who is always proactive in this regard.
+Having suffered the loss of Minnesota House Democrat Melissa Hortman and her husband to gun violence, now frightening close to the the gun violence at Annunciation Catholic School, St. Timothy's has taken up the pledge for peacemaking.
+There are many other leaders and communities who are also being intentional in their response.

 The past couple days I’ve been in Hunt, TX staying with friends Autumn and David in between two speaking engagements for the Diocese of San Antonio.
 It is a place I’ve often come and loved.
 A beautiful hill country filled with wildflowers and the lazy Guadalupe River rolling through the middle, cypress trees shading the banks.

 That is until this past July 4th when in the middle of the night a torrent of water raced through valley taking up trees and cabins and cars and the lives of 115 persons, including the lives of 27 girls at a local summer camp.
 It has faded from the news cycle now, but when you drive through, you know the story is in no way over.
 There are still memorial services going on.
 There are slabs without houses.
 Trees stripped of their bark and leaning at 45 degree angles.
 The landscape is scarred in a way that feels quite permanent, except that there are places where the grass is growing back, and you are stunned by the tenacity of the earth.
-There are big trucks continuing every day to haul off the massive wreckage, one load at a time.
-There are many, many people still at work in orange vests up and down the banks.
+There are both big trucks and tiny backhoes continuing every day to haul off the massive wreckage, one load at a time.
+So many people in orange vests and hardhats as well as cowboy hats and blue jeans working to clear debris and weld fence posts and reconstruct A-frames.

 As I get ready to leave Hunt to once again engage in more talks and workshops on de-escalating conflict and the importance of truth, I want to keep this picture in front of me.
+The past couple weeks feel as if we've witnessed a destructive flood of violence.
 We are walking through a deeply scarred national landscape right now.
 This is not going to be healed quickly.
+It is going to require a massive effort.
 And at the same time, every small effort matters.
+Every choice to act in love rather than hate makes a difference.
 Every “and” turns down the temperature a notch.

-Because I believe this issue is so important and urgent, I’ve begun to share more content from my book Let’s Talk About Truth at no cost online.
+Because I believe de-escalation is so important and urgent, I’ve decided to share more content from my book Let’s Talk About Truth at no cost online.
 In particular, I invite you to check out this essay on how to form good opinions and enter into discussion with those who don’t have the same opinion (based on Chapter 2 from the book).
+Feel free to share it freely with others.

 Wishing you some peace this week.